- About Us

 A departmental credit requirement for all IIR PG Diploma or MSc students without previous foreign language certification at CAPE or undergraduate degree:

-INRL 5010: Any foreign language (other than French or Spanish) offered by the Centre for Language Learning
+INRL 5010: Any foreign language offered by the Centre for Language Learning (CLL)

 Foreign Language courses are non-credit compulsory courses.